Nice to meet you.

 • Images with varying expressions, pixels and backdrop, and light intensity.

-3. Facial analysis and hypothesis
+3. Facial authentication and hypothesis

-To finish facial recognition, the system must be sure that other options are ruled out.
+To finish facial detection, the system must be sure that other options are ruled out.
 The computer vision system computes “nodal points” on the face.
 It measures the depth of eye sockets, length of lips, cheekbones, and so on.
 The distribution of relative nodal distances creates a rough blueprint or faceprint.
 It is matched with the model database, which contains millions of faceprints.

 What is the confidence score threshold in facial recognition?